-The concentration of areas that become effective work areas are cultivation areas [4] which so far have become prospects for expansion of biomass production, such as horticultural cultivation areas, agricultural and plantation areas, and permanent production and limited production forest areas.
-Meanwhile, other cultivation areas such as settlements, protected areas, fisheries, and others are not included in the effective areas [11-14].
+The concentration of areas that become effective work areas are cultivation areas [4] which so far have become prospects for expansion of biomass production, such as horticultural cultipation areas, agricultural and plantation areas, limited production forest a 2 as, and permanent production forest areas.
+Meanwhile, other areas (protected areas and other cultivation areas such as settlements, fisheries, etc.) are not included in the effective areas [11-14].